WARP (systolic array)

+The Warp machines were 3 generations of increasingly general-purpose systolic array processors.
+Each generation became increasingly general-purpose by increasing memory capacity and loosening the coupling between processors.
+Only the original WW-Warp forced a truly lock step sequencing of stages, which severely restricted its programmability but was in a sense the purest “systolic-array” design.

+History

-The Warp machines were a series of increasingly general-purpose systolic array processors, created by Carnegie Mellon University (CMU), in conjunction with industrial partners G.E., Honeywell and Intel, and funded by the U.S. Defense Advanced Research Projects Agency (DARPA).
+The Warp machines were created by Carnegie Mellon University (CMU), in conjunction with industrial partners G.E., Honeywell and Intel, and funded by the U.S. Defense Advanced Research Projects Agency (DARPA).

 The Warp projects were started in 1984 by H. T. Kung at Carnegie Mellon University.
 The Warp projects yielded research results, publications and advancements in general purpose systolic hardware design, compiler design and systolic software algorithms.